In-Verse/in-verse.github.io/_posts/2018-03-22-spacemaker.md

 I was working in Sysops when I encountered a frustrating problem.
 I was making a Windows Virtual Machine as a "test box" on my Archlinux work computer.
 I downloaded the Windows ISO from our network share.
 However, try as I might, I couldn't get VMbox to recognize the ISO as a <em>valid</em> option.
 <br>
 <br>
 I was totally confused for a good 10 minutes.
-Then, I brought me boss Peter in to be confused for another good 10 minutes.
+Then, I brought in my boss.
+However, he was also confused for another good 10 minutes.
 Some more time passed before we'd realized the simple, stupid mistake.
-It was because the Windows ISO ended in *capital* ISO extension instead of a <em>lowercase</em> iso extension.
+It was because the Windows ISO ended in <em>capital</em> ISO extension instead of a <em>lowercase</em> iso extension.
 For Windows, the case doesn't matter.
-But, for Linux, the case *does* matter.
-Bad practices from file naming in Windows can come back to haunt you when using the files from a Linux OS.
+But, for Linux, the case <em>does</em> matter.
+Bad practices from file naming in Windows can come back to haunt you when using the files on another operating system.
+Escaping spaces in Linux haunts me in my dreams.
 <br>
 <br>
 So, this got me to thinking about <b>bad filenames</b>.
 What would be the most annoying thing for a programmer to encounter?
 I first thought it might be something with abstract Unicode characters.
 But, then, I rememembered whitespace. <em>What if somebody encountered a folder full of "nothing"?</em>